Woman of the Year

-Woman of the Year is a 1942 American romantic comedy-drama film directed by George Stevens and starring Spencer Tracy and Katharine Hepburn.
+Woman of the Year is a 1942 American romantic comedy drama film directed by George Stevens and starring Spencer Tracy and Katharine Hepburn.
 The film was written by Ring Lardner Jr. and Michael Kanin (with uncredited work on the rewritten ending by John Lee Mahin), and produced by Joseph L. Mankiewicz.
 The film's plot is about the relationship between Tess Harding—an international affairs correspondent, chosen "Woman of the Year"—and Sam Craig—a sportswriter—who meet, marry, and encounter problems as a result of her unflinching commitment to her work.

-In 1999, this film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 1999, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Tess Harding (Katharine Hepburn) and Sam Craig (Spencer Tracy) are journalists for the (fictional) New York Chronicle.
+Tess Harding and Sam Craig are journalists for the (fictional) New York Chronicle.
 Tess, the daughter of a former ambassador, is a highly educated, well-travelled political affairs columnist who speaks several languages fluently.
 Sam is a knowledgeable and well-informed sports writer.
 Their difficulties are presented as stemming from differences of class, experience and temperament, as well as from gender.

 After Tess suggests on the radio that baseball be abolished for the duration of the war, Sam leaps to the sport's defense.
 Their editor summons them to his office: he will not stand for an intramural feud at his paper.
 Sam invites Tess to a baseball game at Yankee Stadium.
 She is unfamiliar with the rules of the sport; Sam has some difficulty explaining them.
 Tess invites Sam to her apartment later that night.
 What he thought would be a date is actually a cocktail party where the guests are discussing the world situation in foreign languages.
 He leaves.
 She sends him champagne to apologize and asks him to take her to the airport so he can kiss her goodbye.
-On the drive back to town, Sam hits it off with Ellen Whitcomb (Fay Bainter), Tess's aunt, who is a world-famous feminist.
-She advises him to "marry the girl."
+On the drive back to town, Sam hits it off with Ellen Whitcomb, Tess's aunt, who is a world-famous feminist.
+She advises him to "marry the girl".

 Sam has his mind on a personable wedding, but it quickly escalates into a production.
-A justice of the peace in South Carolina is arranged by Gerald, Tess's ultra-competent secretary (Dan Tobin), to fit her schedule and that of her illustrious senator father (Minor Watson).
+A justice of the peace in South Carolina is arranged by Gerald, Tess's ultra-competent secretary, to fit her schedule and that of her illustrious senator father.
 Their wedding night is disrupted by the arrival of a Yugoslavian statesman who has just escaped from the Nazis, and a stream of European disciples.